“It’s not about what you can get. It’s about how well you can move.”

 On your job.
 On love.
 On your entire life.

-If you win the WOD, but you moved like shit, there will be consequences.
-If you get a PR but your form was horrendous, you’ll eventually pay.
+If you win the workout, but you moved like shit, there will be consequences.
+If you get a Personal Record but your form was horrendous, you’ll eventually pay.
 You might not feel the pain right away, but you will at some point.
 In your back, or your knees, or your shoulders, or wherever.
-Bad movement extracts its price sooner or later.
-And the price is often high.

 It’s really not about what you can get.
 It is about how well you can move.